 Let me emphasise once more that all devolved policy areas are going to stay devolved.
 What is going to happen at the end of this year—the end of the transition period—is that powers will flow back to the devolved Administrations.
 The hon.
 Lady talks about minimum alcohol pricing.
 She will know that the Scottish Government had to fight in the courts to get that through.
 Under our proposals, they would have been able to make that change.

 We published our Command Paper in May, as the hon.
-Lady knows, and we said in that that there will be unfettered access for goods from Northern Ireland to GB.
+Lady knows, and in it we said in that that there would be unfettered access for goods from Northern Ireland to GB.
 Certainly, the discussions that I have had suggest that businesses understand that the proposals in the White Paper give them further certainty.

 I welcome my right hon.
 Friend’s statement.
 It is patently obvious that a Unionist and a nationalist cannot agree on a constitutional settlement, but it is none the less perfectly possible to have constructive conversations and good working relationships through proper channels.
 With that in mind, will he undertake to speak to his Cabinet colleagues to ensure that Lord Dunlop’s review is published?

 My hon.
 Friend raises an important point.
 The review conducted by Lord Dunlop is, I understand, set to come to the Prime Minister in the autumn.
-I am sure that we will review it and look forward to it with some interest.[Official Report, 20 July 2020, Vol. 678, c.
+I am sure that we will consider it and, we look forward to it with some interest.[Official Report, 20 July 2020, Vol. 678, c.
 11MC.]

 I can confirm to the hon.
 Lady that the new domestic subsidy control regime will be a modern system that will be there to support British businesses in a way that benefits all within the United Kingdom.
 I know that she is interested in further details on this, and we will share those in due course.